-This being said, the hottest countries in the world tend to be in regions close to the equator.
+The hottest countries in the world tend to be in regions close to the equator.
 The hottest countries are both land-locked, desert-covered nations and islands.

 The ten hottest countries in the world are:

 Burkina Faso is the hottest country in the world.
 The average yearly temperature is 82.85°F (28.25°C).
 Located in West Africa, the northern region of Burkina Faso is covered by the Sahara Desert.
-The country is susceptible to recurrent droughts, a serious problem for a nation that is consistently hot.
+The country is susceptible to recurrent droughts, a severe problem for a nation that is consistently hot.